echo-sky/SFIST/README.md

 # SFIST

-A dataseet for IR ship tracking.
+A dataset for IR ship tracking.

 The dataset is uploaded on cowtransfer.
 The link is listed below.